-- An old-fashioned crib or cot is soon outgrown.
-The big advantage is that a cot bed will last you longer than a cot because it is used both as a cot and as a junior bed.
+- Your child could outgrow an old-fashioned crib or cot by the time they reach one or two years old.
+The big advantage with a cot bed is that it will last years longer than a cot, because you can use it as a junior bed.

-- Most cot beds will last until a child is nine years old.
-But this will depend on the weight of your child, and how much wear and tear they put the bed through.
+- Most cot beds will last until a child is seven or eight years old.
+But this will depend on their weight, and how much wear and tear they put the bed through.

-- Cot beds are larger than cots – generally around 70cm wide – so they give your baby a bit more space to roll about and stretch their arms, but they’re not necessarily much more expensive.
+- Cot beds are larger than cots – generally around 70cm wide – so they give your baby a bit more space to roll about and stretch their arms.
+They’re not necessarily that much more expensive.